Digital Quantum Simulation of Scalar Yukawa Coupling: Circuit design

-\section{CNOT-cost estimation for higher boson-number truncations}
+\subsection{CNOT-cost estimation for higher boson-number truncations}

-For simulations with higher truncation numbers (or more grid points), a more systematic approach towards circuit optimization is required due to the fast-growing number of Pauli strings.
+For simulations with higher truncation numbers (or more grid points), a more systematic approach towards circuit optimization is required due to the rapidly-increasing number of Pauli strings.
 Even when considering only a single grid point with a boson-number truncation at $\Lambda=7$ (three bosonic qubits), circuit optimization by hand in the problem under consideration becomes rather tedious.
-Namely, for different possible orderings of Pauli strings, we obtain different CNOT counts.
+Namely, for different possible orderings of Pauli strings, we obtain different CNOT-gate counts.

 In what follows, we will focus on first-order Trotterization, which means that each Pauli string appears exactly once per Trotter step.
-All considerations in this section are based on the \textit{star + ancilla} layout~\cite{NielsenChuangBook,Gui+:20}, which is depicted in Fig.~\ref{fig:ZZZcircuits}(b).
-Using this technique, we can exactly simulate any Hamiltonian of the form
+All considerations in this section are based on the \textit{star + ancilla} layout~\cite{NielsenChuangBook,Gui+:20}, which is depicted in Figure~\ref{fig:ZZZcircuits}(b).
+Using this circuit layout, we can simulate the time evolution of any Hamiltonian of the form

 where $\sigma_{c(k)}^k\in \{I, X, Y, Z\}$ is a Pauli operator acting on the $k$-th qubit and $H$ is given by a single Pauli string.
 The design of a quantum circuit emulating the time evolution governed by such a Hamiltonian is explained in Appendix~\ref{DistanceMetric}.
 For Hamiltonians with multiple non-commuting Pauli strings, we append the same circuit structure for each string and justify the circuit decomposition through the Trotter product formula.